Aliases for S100A6 Gene

 External Ids for S100A6 Gene

 The protein encoded by this gene is a member of the S100 family of proteins containing 2 EF-hand calcium-binding motifs.
 S100 proteins are localized in the cytoplasm and/or nucleus of a wide range of cells, and involved in the regulation of a number of cellular processes such as cell cycle progression and differentiation.
 S100 genes include at least 13 members which are located as a cluster on chromosome 1q21.
 This protein may function in stimulation of Ca2+-dependent insulin release, stimulation of prolactin secretion, and exocytosis.
 Chromosomal rearrangements and altered expression of this gene have been implicated in melanoma. [provided by RefSeq, Jul 2008]

 GeneCards Summary for S100A6 Gene

 S100A6 (S100 Calcium Binding Protein A6) is a Protein Coding gene.
-Diseases associated with S100A6 include endometrial cancer and cutaneous ganglioneuroma.
-Among its related pathways are Ca, cAMP and Lipid Signaling and DNA Damage.
-GO annotations related to this gene include calcium ion binding and calcium-dependent protein binding.
-An important paralog of this gene is S100A12.
+Diseases associated with S100A6 include Pilomatrixoma and Cutaneous Ganglioneuroma.
+Among its related pathways are Prostaglandin Synthesis and Regulation and Gastric Cancer Network 2.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent protein binding.
+An important paralog of this gene is S100A5.

 May function as calcium sensor and modulator, contributing to cellular calcium signaling.
 May function by interacting with other proteins, such as TPR-containing proteins, and indirectly play a role in many physiological processes such as the reorganization of the actin cytoskeleton and in cell motility.
 Binds 2 calcium ions.
 Calcium binding is cooperative.